Nice to meet you.

 8. Marketing ROI

-Companies invest a lot of their money into a lot of different activities.
-Return on investment, or ROI, is typically an overall company KPI that measures its ROI with the equation: (return - investment) ÷ investment.
+Companies invest a lot of money in many different activities.
+Return on investment, or ROI, is typically an overall company KPI that measures its ROI using the equation (return—investment) ÷ investment.

-To make it easier for a business, departments like marketing often keep track of their own ROI so that it can be combined with other departments’ sums to find the total sum for the business.
+To facilitate a business's operations, departments like marketing often keep track of their own ROI, which can be combined with other departments’ sums to find the total sum for the business.

-The equation for marketing ROI is difficult to specify because every marketing department invests in different things: software, employees, supplies, ad space, and so on.
-Instead, a more general equation acts as an umbrella over all of your expenses.
+The equation for marketing ROI is difficult to specify because every marketing department invests in different things: software, employees, supplies, ad space, etc. Instead, a more general equation acts as an umbrella over all of your expenses.

 Marketing ROI = (profit - marketing investment - *overhead costs - *incremental expenses) ÷ marketing investment

-* It is up to each individual business and marketing department to determine whether or not they want to include overhead costs and incremental expenses in their equations.
+* Each business and marketing department must determine whether or not to include overhead costs and incremental expenses in their equations.
 Not including these costs may provide a more accurate estimate of ROI, but it’s important that whatever elements are chosen to be used in this equation are used consistently.

-Marketing ROI is something that can be difficult to calculate for the first time because it involves interpreting what the terms mean to you and your business.
+Marketing ROI can be difficult to calculate for the first time because it involves interpreting what the terms mean to you and your business.
 For example, the term “return” could mean:

 • Total revenue generated from a campaign